trepidacious/tree-react/tree-core/Notes.md

 Instances of this store are immutable, and transactions produce new instances of the store.
 These are termed revisions.
 Each value is annotated with the last revision where it was altered, allowing us to efficiently check whether a value has changed, for example when rendering with React.

 This store is essentially an STM (software transactional memory).
-Transactions operate on this using an algebra `STMOps`, using:
+Transactions operate on this using an algebra `EditOps`, using:
  1. put: Put a new value into the store, with an automatically produced new id.
  2. get: Get the value for an id
  2. modify: Modify the value for an id, essentially using a transformation `A => A` (actually `A=>F[A]`, more details later)